OASIS, Inc. recognizing January as National Stalking Awareness and Prevention Month, Human Trafficking Prevention Month

 “We know that human trafficking is often underreported and misunderstood, so it is likely that there are more cases than reflected in these statistics,” OASIS stated.
 “Both human trafficking and stalking are happening neighbors in the High Country, and OASIS supports survivors and seeks to end violence in our community.

 If a community group or organization would like more information, contact OASIS at scrouch@oasisinc.org or call (828) 264-1532.
-OASIS will post information on these topics during January on social media at @OASISHighCountry.
+OASIS will post information on these topics on social media at @OASISHighCountry.

 Learn more about stalking awareness and prevention at www.stalkingawareness.org.